-Foreign Languages (Course offerings in Foreign Languages are limited)
+Foreign Languages (The Foreign Language Program is under review by the St. Andrews campus curriculum committee.
+Course offerings in Foreign Languages are limited)

 The Mission of the Foreign Language curriculum is to provide students with a balanced and well-sequenced selection of courses that will permit them to develop a communicative ability using all of the major tenses and forms of the target language, to increase cross-cultural awareness, and to build a significant active and passive vocabulary appropriate to a wide range of practical, daily-life situations.
 While classroom work includes the four key skills of reading, writing, listening, and speaking, there is a special emphasis on development of the student's listening comprehension and speaking abilities.